Azure/AI-PredictiveMaintenance/docs/README.md

 As it is often the case when dealing with time series, feature engineering (featurization) requires access to historical data in addition to the new data.
 For that reason, designing and building a production data pipeline for a Predictive Maintenance solution can be a relatively non-trivial task.

 Generally, predictions can be made either in real time or on a batch basis.
-This solution was built to support near real-time featurization and scoring, which means up-to-date predictions are generated almost as soon as new data is available.
+This solution was built to support real-time featurization and scoring, which means up-to-date predictions are generated as soon as new data is available.

 ## Model operationalization

-When using Azure Machine Learning (currenty, *Internal Preview*), it takes the following steps to operationalize a model:
+When using Azure Machine Learning (*Internal Preview* as of June 2018), it takes the following steps to operationalize a model:

 * Registration
 * Docker image creation